forcesk/Jekyll-Template/README.md

-Templete for a Jekyll generate web page.
+Template for a Jekyll generate web page.